This post shows you how you can run Container Linux without a DHCP server configured for custom iPXE boot.

 (This is an slightly altered example taken from here: GitHub coreos/matchbox: examples/groups/simple/default.json).

-The profiles go into the /var/lib/matchbox/profiles
+The profiles go into the /var/lib/matchbox/profiles and the groups into /var/lib/matchbox/groups directory.

 As the title suggests reboot your servers.
 When you now have rebooted your servers, you should see some activity in the Matchbox server ("access") log.
 To view the logs of Matchbox when running in Docker with the command in Step 1 - Setup Matchbox